Gradient Color Selection in WinUI Color Picker

 Interactively select radial gradient brush

-You can directly select a required radial gradient color brush as your wish at runtime by creating the multiple gradient stops and select color for that gradient stops.
-Then, created gradient stops will be combined together and form a radial gradient color brush.
-You can enable the radial gradient mode by setting the BrushTypeOptions property value as RadialGradientBrush.
+You can directly select a radial gradient color brush at runtime by creating multiple gradient stops and selecting a color for each stop.
+The created gradient stops are then combined to form a radial gradient color brush.
+You can enable the radial gradient mode by setting the BrushTypeOptions property value to RadialGradientBrush.

 <editors:SfColorPicker BrushTypeOptions="RadialGradientBrush"